JamesMcMahon/spring-boot-demo-problemdetails/README.md

 ## What

+Problem Details support was introduced in Spring 6 and Spring Boot 3.
 This project includes two examples of using Problem Details.

 1. Using the `spring.mvc.problemdetails.enabled` to atomically convert Spring Boot errors into Problem Details.